attila-lendvai/gpg-keygen/README.md

 Things to consider:

 * Longer signing keys generate longer signatures.
+* RSA signatures are longer than DSA signatures, but [there's more to this story](http://superuser.com/questions/13164/what-is-better-for-gpg-keys-rsa-or-dsa).
 * If a valid signing subkey exists, then the master signing key is rarely used (only to sign internal parts of the key block, or when explicitly selected), so the size of the signatures it generates is not a major concern.
 * Having a strong master signing key (and taking good care of it) can provide a long time span for your digital identity (possiblt 10+ years) and for [forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy).
 * It's possible to generate 8192 bit RSA signing keys (by using batch mode as this script does for the mail signing key).